 - They will develop relationships and work closely with other Clinical Directors, clinical leaders of other primary care, health and social care providers, local commissioners and LMCs.

 The PCN Clinical Directors fulfil much of the above by working within the model of the 10 Community Partnerships and 3 Localities across Bradford.

 BCA and the wider system are clear that the PCNs will not ‘take over’ the CPs, but that they are an important and equal partner around the table as depicted in the image below.
 This meets the needs of the PCN in regards to delivery of the DES, but also meets the needs of wider system working and transformation as our CPs are the building blocks from which our integrated care system will continue to grow.

 Due to CPs and PCNs being two different entities, the Chair of the CP does not need to be the Clinical Director of the PCN, even if the footprints they are working across are the same.
 The Clinical Director would be expected to fully participate in the CP meetings as the PCN is a critical player within the CP, but they do not also need to be the Chair of the CP (unless that is agreed by all the CP partners).

-BCA is facilitating a monthly meeting of the 11 Clinical Directors, with acknowledgement that this will increasingly be the vehicle for Primary Care representation in the emerging system.
-The group will work together to put ideas forward to take back some control before any new approaches are imposed upon primary care.
+BCA facilitates a monthly meeting of the 10 Bradford Clinical Directors and our neighbouring CDs in Airedale, with acknowledgement that this is increasingly the vehicle for Primary Care representation in the emerging system.
+The group will continue to work together to put ideas forward to take back some control before any new approaches are imposed upon primary care.